oxc-project/javascript-parser-in-rust/blog/grammar.md

 ---

-What we have learned so far is that a JavaScript parser can only be written by hand, so let's learn all the quirks in the grammar before we shoot ourselves in the foot.
+The only practical way to parse JavaScript is to write a recursive descent parser by hand because of the nature of its grammar, so let's learn all the quirks in the grammar before we shoot ourselves in the foot.

 The list below starts simple and will become difficult to grasp,